Enjoy 33% off during the Holidays — annual subscription for $108 CAD

 The Fiches BMS (Ontario) folder contains baptismal, marriage and burial cards from various regions of Ontario.

-The cards are sorted according to the surname of the subject.
+The cards are sorted by surname of the subject.

 Finding the original church record used to create a BMD card